IBM/event-automation/_es_11.2/02-installing/07-configuring.md

 toc: true
 ---

 {{site.data.reuse.es_name}} provides samples to help you get started with deployments, as described in the [planning](../planning/#sample-deployments) section.
-Choose one of the samples suited to your requirements to get started:
+Select one of the samples suited to your requirements to get started:

 - Lightweight without security
 - Development